giovannizotta/circular/README.md

 This plugin is dynamic, meaning that you can start and stop it via the CLI.
 For general plugin installation instructions see [How to install a plugin](https://github.com/lightningd/plugins/blob/master/README.md#Installation).

 The executable that you have just built is called `circular`.
+The startup options are:
+* `circular-graph-refresh`: How often the graph is refreshed in minutes.
+Default is 10.
+* `circular-peer-refresh`: How often the list of peers is refreshed in seconds.
+Default is 30.
+* `circular-liquidity-refresh`: Period of time after which we consider a liquidity belief not valid anymore in minutes.
+Default is 300.

 ## Usage
 There are two options for running a circular rebalance at the moment: